percona/percona-server-mongodb-operator/source/TLS.rst

 A *cert-manager* is a Kubernetes certificate management controller which widely used to automate the management and issuance of TLS certificates.
 It is community-driven, and open source.

 When you have already installed *cert-manager* and deploy the operator, the operator requests a certificate from the *cert-manager*.
 The *cert-manager* acts as a self-signed issuer and generates certificates.
 The Percona Operator self-signed issuer is local to the operator namespace.
-This self-signed issuer is created because Percona Distribution for MongoDB requires all certificates are issued by the same CA.
+This self-signed issuer is created because Percona Server for MongoDB requires all certificates are issued by the same CA.

 The creation of the self-signed issuer allows you to deploy and use the Percona Operator without creating a clusterissuer separately.